plone/mockup/mockup/GETTING_STARTED.md

     http://localhost:8000

-# Including a local mockup-core checkout for developing

-If you want to also hack on mockup-core together with mockup and not push the changes from mockup-core to github, you can include it from a local checkout.
-Just replace the mockup-core line in bower.json with:

-    "mockup-core": "file:///PATH/TO/mockup-core/.git/#BRANCHNAME"

-Please note, you have to commit the changes on mockup-core before running ``make bootstrap``.

-Alternatively, on UNIX based systems, simply make a symlink from bower_components/mockup-core/ to your local mockup-core checkout.

 # Upgrade from pre-2.0 to 2.0 based Mockup patterns

 Since version 2.0, Mockup uses the Patternslib scanner and it's registry.
 This